 In addition, the Company calibrated a stress scenario in the 2021 ORSA: the 1 in 40 years health and non-life claims stress scenario without any management actions.
 This scenario represents a "worst case" of claims experience as it is a reverse stress scenario with very severe impact but very low probability of occurrence.
-This scenario was not repeated in 2022 as the impacts were expected to be very similar to the previous year.
+This scenario was not repeated in 2022 or 2023 as the impacts were expected to be very similar to 2021.

-C.3 MARKET RISK
+C.2 MARKET RISK

-At year end 2022, market risks amounted to 37% of the risk exposure.
+At year-end 2023, market risks amounted to 30% of the risk exposure.
 Taking into account the diversification of the investments the main components of market risks are: